minetest/minetest/doc/lua_api.md

 			["group:ghosty"] = true, -- (an armor group)
 		}
     },
-    -- Contains lists to override the 'pointable' property of pointed nodes and objects.
+    -- Contains lists to override the `pointable` property of pointed nodes and objects.
-    -- The index can be a node/entity name or a group with the prefix "group:".
+    -- The index can be a node/entity name or a group with the prefix `"group:"`.
-    -- (For objects 'armor_groups' are used.)
+    -- (For objects `armor_groups` are used.)
     -- If multiple fields fit, the following priority order is applied:
     --  value of matching node/entity name
-	--	'true' for any group
+	--	`true` for any group
-	--	'false' for any group
+	--	`false` for any group
-	--	'"blocking"' for any group
+	--	`"blocking"` for any group
-	--	'liquids_pointable' if it is a liquid node
+	--	`liquids_pointable` if it is a liquid node
-	--	'pointable' property of the node or object
+	--	`pointable` property of the node or object

     light_source = 0,
     -- When used for nodes: Defines amount of light emitted by node.